 The Authority has a documented food enforcement policy (last reviewed March 2015) that sets out how the food service will deal with infringements of the legislation and will intervene to bring the operation back into compliance.
 We regulate the activities of food businesses through a mix of enforcement and advisory action.
-Our efforts are targeted at those of the food business community who present the greatest risk to consumers.
+Our efforts are targeted at those of the food business community who are considered as presenting the greatest risk to consumers.